wink-/winkky-farms/content/posts/harvest-lessons.md

 - **Hay**: 127 round bales (our best year yet)

 But the books won't show:
-- The morning Dad and I watched a family of deer feeding in the standing corn
+- The morning we watched a family of deer feeding in the standing corn
 - The afternoon thunderstorm that caught us in the field and reminded us who's really in charge
 - The satisfaction of filling the grain bins with our own harvest
 - The exhaustion that feels good because it comes from meaningful work